 In 2008 when it first launched, there wasn’t anything quite like it.
 Sure, the original Resident Evil games were scary, but haven’t aged as well due to their rigid tank controls.
 Dead Space feels like a modern game, while still calling back to the claustrophobic nature of the level design from Resident Evil.
 It’s the best of both worlds, and fans are desperately hoping for a Dead Space revival soon.

 Days Gone sometimes gets a lot of hate, but most of it isn’t justified.
 Sure, it might not be of the same quality as the rest of Sony’s first-party lineup, but Days Gone is still a blast.
 It takes a lot of the shooting elements of the more recent Resident Evil games, but adds in a heartfelt story and a massive open world.

 Regardless of how this game compares to other PlayStation exclusives, there’s no denying that its action gameplay is satisfying.
 It features an in-depth progression system, tons of missions, and a nuanced crafting system that makes it feel like a survival game.
 If you like the more action-oriented Resident Evil games, you should definitely give Days Gone a try.
-Better yet is that it just launched for PC!

 The Last of Us

 When discussing iconic horror games, it’s tough not to mention The Last of Us.
 This game (and its sequel, The Last of Us Part 2) lean more into cinematic storytelling, and include survival mechanics that make every encounter feel dire.

 In one moment, you’ll be scrounging around for ammo and supplies, and then the next, you’ll get hit with a massive story beat that changes the course of the game’s narrative.
 Everything from the acting, performances, writing, and combat in the Last of Us are impeccable, and a testament to Naughty Dog’s skills as a developer.